 (C) Funding Title I of the Prior Authorization Reform Amendment Act of 2023, effective January 17, 2024 (D.C.
 Law 25-100; D.C.
 Official Code § 31-3875.01 et seq.), using an amount from the District retention equal to 1.125% of the fees collected by this subtitle; and

-(D) Making a transfer to the General Fund in an amount not to exceed 13.125% of the fees collected by this subtitle.
+(D) Making a transfer to Local Funds in an amount not to exceed 13.125% of the fees collected by this subtitle.

-(d)(1) Except as otherwise provided in subsection (c)(3)(D) of this section, the money deposited into Fund shall not revert to the unrestricted fund balance of the General Fund of the District of Columbia at the end of a fiscal year, or at any other time.
+(d)(1) Except as otherwise provided in subsection (c)(3)(D) of this section, the money deposited into the Fund shall not revert to the unrestricted fund balance of the General Fund of the District of Columbia at the end of a fiscal year, or at any other time.

 (2) Subject to authorization in an approved budget and financial plan, any funds appropriated in the Fund shall be continually available without regard to fiscal year limitation.